JKKrutak/BachelorsDegree/README.md

 ## How to get into your database in docker

 ```
+$ docker run -d -p 27017-27019:27017-27019 --name mongodb mongo
-$ docker exec -it Mongo bash # Mongo is our container name
+$ docker exec -it mongodb bash # Mongo is our container name
 $ mongo
-> use db; # We are into our database named db now.
+> use people; # We are into our database named db now.
+>
 ```